brown-dash/Dash-Documentation/index.md

 nav_exclude: true
 layout: home
 ---
-## Welcome to Dash!!
+## Welcome to Dash!

-For more infomation on joining dash, go to the [joining dash](/Dash-Documentation/joining-dash) page!!!
+For more infomation on joining dash, go to the [joining dash](/Dash-Documentation/joining-dash) page!

 **Welcome to dash documentation!** Here we will keep record of version updates and include all of the relevant feature tutorials and updates.
 You can find the release notes [here](/Dash-Documentation/release-notes).
 You can also find video documentation [here](/Dash-Documentation/videos).